joshpierce/personal-portfolio-tutorial/README.md

 ### #each blocks

 Each Logic Blocks are used to iterate over a list of data and render something for each entry.
-Below is an example of a #each block used to list out the members of the a band.
+Below is an example of a #each block used to list out the members of a band.

 ```html
 <script>